-- 9. Railway Safety - All personnel with responsibilities relating to any aspect of planning, operation or maintenance around railway operations must hold evidence of competence in their area of responsibility from an accredited external body or from an accredited internal training program. - An overall risk assessment for railway activity must be completed covering, as a minimum, the following: - Contacts between trains, head to head and head to tail. - Contacts between trains and other things (e.g. vehicles, workgroups, plant, machinery and equipment, people and animals). - De-railing and re-railing. - Decoupling during the journey or shunting. - Shunting. - Yard shunting (other than by locomotives) . - Locomotive/load characteristics. - Unexpected operator/s incapacity and impairment of operators (including traffic controllers). - Procedures and rules around chocking. - The indicator which denotes the safe parking point must be clearly visible see examples on page 44. - 10.
+- 9. Railway Safety - All personnel with responsibilities relating to any aspect of planning, operation or maintenance around railway operations must hold evidence of competence in their area of responsibility from an accredited external body or from an accredited internal training program. - An overall risk assessment for railway activity must be completed covering, as a minimum, the following: - · Contacts between trains, head to head and head to tail. - Contacts between trains and other things (e.g. vehicles, workgroups, plant, machinery and equipment, people and animals). - · De-railing and re-railing. - · Decoupling during the journey or shunting. - Shunting. - Yard shunting (other than by locomotives) . - Locomotive/load characteristics. - · Unexpected operator/s incapacity and impairment of operators (including traffic controllers). - Procedures and rules around chocking. - The indicator which denotes the safe parking point must be clearly visible see examples on page 41. - 10.
 The CRH guidance note "Work near water" must be used when devising risk assessment for work or vehicle movement close to water see LSR No. 12, requirement 14. - 11.
 A minimum "2 metre rule" applies to the operation of workplace vehicles and it is the responsibility of each driver to observe this rule.
 The 2 metre rule states that there must be no person within 2 metres of the vehicle, before the driver will operate the machine. - 12.
-Any tasks related to maintenance of vehicles (inflating or topping up tyres, jumpstarting batteries, cleaning of vehicles etc.) can only be undertaken by authorised employees, contractors and third parties this authorisation must be from site management and include an assessment of risk for the particular task. - Any tyre inflation (for heavy mobile plant), once authorised must only take place using tyre restraining devices and airlines of sufficient length to allow the user to stand safely to the side (see photos on page 49 and 50). - All locations where tyre inflation for heavy mobile plant is carried out should consider the example shown on the top of page 50, which allows for access controlled and pressure controlled tyre inflation. - All locations where battery charging or jump starting of batteries is carried out must have site specific procedures to cover these tasks. - 13.
-A warning notification (similar to the example at the top of page 45) should be in place outside site workshops/vehicle maintenance areas .
+Any tasks related to maintenance of vehicles (inflating or topping up tyres, jumpstarting batteries, cleaning of vehicles etc.) can only be undertaken by authorised employees, contractors and third parties this authorisation must be from site management and include an assessment of risk for the particular task. - Any tyre inflation (for heavy mobile plant), once authorised must only take place using tyre restraining devices and airlines of sufficient length to allow the user to stand safely to the side (see photos on page 47). - All locations where tyre inflation for heavy mobile plant is carried out should consider the example shown on page 47, which allows for access controlled and pressure controlled tyre inflation. - All locations where battery charging or jump starting of batteries is carried out must have site specific procedures to cover these tasks. - 13.
+A warning notification (similar to the example at the top of page 42) should be in place outside site workshops/vehicle maintenance areas.
 A similar warning notification must be also in place making it clear that any vehicle maintenance (tyre inflation, battery charging, window cleaning) can be carried out in this area only with specific authorisation from the site manager.
 The purpose of this requirement is to ensure transport contractors using the site do not carry out unauthorised ad hoc vehicle maintenance on site. - 14.
 Mechanical props, where visible must be painted in high visibility paint and must have text posted on them identifying them as safety props. - 15.
 All site delivery drivers must be issued with a "Stop Work" authority card which will permit them to cease a site product delivery if they (the driver) is of the view that the site conditions present a serious risk.
 This system was highlighted as a Best Practice example previously.
 This will apply from January 2020. - 16.
-Where reasonably practicable all car parking areas at corporate and operational sites must operate a reverse car parking policy.
+Where reasonably practicable all car parking areas at corporate and operational sites must operate a reverse car parking policy. - 17.
+All site jeeps must be fitted with flashing beacons and a flag system (if deemed a requirement by the site risk assessment) as shown on page 39.